Alfresco/docs-alfresco/microsoft-outlook/latest/config/index.md

     * **PDF**: Use drag and drop to convert Office files to PDF format and attach them to email.
     * **Link to PDF**: Use drag and drop to convert Office files to PDF format and add to the email as an HTTP link.

-8. Use web URIs for: Controls the target application for calling a browser directly from Outlook.
+8. **Use web URIs for**: Controls the target application for calling a browser directly from Outlook.

     Options are: